-(1) To conform to the current period presentation as of March 31, 2024, we present revenue from Enterprise Solutions and Managed Services together as Enterprise revenue in prior periods and no longer report revenue from our Enterprise Solutions offering in Marketplace revenue.
+(1) To conform to the current period presentation as of June 30, 2024, we present revenue from Enterprise Solutions and Managed Services together as Enterprise revenue in prior periods and no longer report revenue from our Enterprise Solutions offering in Marketplace revenue.

-During the three months ended March 31, 2024, GSV remained relatively flat at \$1.0 billion, as compared to the same period in 2023.
-The number of active clients increased 5% as of March 31, 2024, as compared to March 31, 2023, driven by improvements in both acquisition of new clients and retention of existing clients.
-As a result of the increase in active clients while GSV remained relatively flat, our GSV per active client decreased 4% as of March 31, 2024, as compared to March 31, 2023.
+During the three and six months ended June 30, 2024, macroeconomic conditions adversely impacted GSV, which declined 2.7% and 1.1%, as compared to the same periods in 2023, respectively.
+The number of active clients increased 6% as of June 30, 2024, as compared to June 30, 2023, driven by improvements in both acquisition of new clients and retention of existing clients.
+As a result of the increase in active clients while GSV declined, our GSV per active client decreased 5% as of June 30, 2024, as compared to June 30, 2023.
+We expect no material improvement to macroeconomic conditions through the remainder of 2024.

-For the three months ended March 31, 2024, Marketplace revenue increased, as compared to the same period in 2023, due to a number of initiatives that we implemented over the past several quarters, including modifying existing offerings and other services and features.
+For the three and six months ended June 30, 2024, Marketplace revenue increased, as compared to the same periods in 2023, due to a number of initiatives that we implemented over the past several quarters, including modifying existing offerings and other services and features.
 Specifically, we retired the tiered service fee structure for talent working with clients on our Marketplace offering-ranging from 5% to 20%-in favor of a flat fee of 10%, increased the number of Connects needed by talent to bid on projects, deployed ads products on our work marketplace, and introduced a contract initiation fee for clients on our Marketplace offering.
-These factors also drove Marketplace revenue to grow at a faster rate than GSV from our Marketplace offerings, which caused Marketplace take rate to increase to 17.7% during the three months ended March 31, 2024, as compared to 14.7% in the same period in 2023.
-We anticipate continuing to add new, and modify existing, offerings, services, and features.
-As a result of the initiatives we implemented over the past several quarters, as well as new changes anticipated in 2024, we expect Marketplace revenue and Marketplace take rate to continue to increase in 2024, as compared to 2023.
+These factors also drove Marketplace revenue to grow at a faster rate than GSV from our Marketplace offerings, which caused Marketplace take rate to increase to 18.0% and 17.9% during the three and six months ended June 30, 2024, respectively, as compared to 15.0% and 14.9% in the same periods in 2023, respectively.

-For the three months ended March 31, 2024, Enterprise revenue increased, as compared to the same period in 2023, primarily due to increased revenue from our Managed Services offering, driven by new spend from existing clients.
+For the three months ended June 30, 2024, Enterprise revenue remained flat, as compared to the same period in 2023.
+For the six months ended June 30, 2024, Enterprise revenue increased, as compared to the same period in 2023, primarily due to increased revenue from our Managed Services offering, driven by new spend from existing clients.
 We intend to focus on efforts to attract new clients of both our Enterprise Solutions and Managed Services offerings, as well as talent that meet the criteria sought by such clients.
-As a result, we expect Enterprise revenue to increase in 2024, as compared to 2023.